 Getting hurt can really be a setback to your life.
 It can especially set you back if you were hurt because of someone else’s negligence.
 When someone else’s carelessness is the cause of your injury, then you may be able to bring a personal injury case against that liable party.
 This can either be an individual or an entity such as a government who is responsible for your injury.
 There are many different types of personal injury cases that our attorney handles on a daily basis.
 We have the experience and expertise to get you the best possible result.
 After you read about your case, please call our office to set up a free consultation.

 Types of Personal Injury Cases

-At Garcia & Ochoa, we handle a wide variety of cases.
+At the Law Firm of Ricardo A. Garcia, we handle a wide variety of cases.
 We have experience in each of our practice areas and will treat your case like a priority.
 We handle personal injury cases such as:

 - Car accidents

 - Ridesharing accidents

 If you have a personal injury case that falls under one of these categories, please do not hesitate to contact our office to set up a free case evaluation where we will go over the details of your case and let you know what your legal options are.